ImaginedTime/MASK-Website/README.md

 >I have fever from about 7 days by now, so I just did what I can.
 I was bedridden, but whenever,  I was feeling not so ill, I tried to work on the project, so please forgive me for the discrepancies in the project.
 I did not get enough time to make stuff responsive, though I tried my best.

+>Don't mind the number of anime and manga I've marked as read or watched, as I have watched much much more than that.
+It's just that I didn't get the time to do so.
+But I can guarantee you that I have watched much much more than that.
+You can easily guess that as I have watched all of the Big Fours.